 - The way ahead: Know where you are going before taking off.
 Even if you have a GPS make sure to bring a map.
 In case of a technical problem it can help you find your way.
 Most free maps are enough if you visit the major sites such as the golden circle and south coast.

 - The road below: Most roads are paved but some roads are only gravel.
 They can be more dangerous and you should be careful when using them.
 Please note that most smaller rental cars are not allowed and especially in winter they can simply be impassable.
-Also even if you have a 4x4 please not that driving off road is illegal.
+Also even if you have a 4 wheel drive please not that driving off road is illegal.
 By doing so you may harm nature which can take decades or even a century to grow back.
 With such a vehicle you are allowed on mountain roads, but please check with the car rental company in case they have special rules about this.

 - Your goals: Do not only know where you are going but also check the internet for things you may want to see along the way.
 After all you are driving yourself and are not bound to the big stops which all day tours take.
 Use the internet and explore Iceland before exploring in real life.